4 minute read

 Debit cards are a great financial tool that can be used for anything, from day-to-day transactions to monthly payments.
 Plus, they’re a great debt-free alternative to a credit card!
 However, chances are high that you or someone you know has encountered debit card fraud at some point.

-Setting up alerts in online banking, particularly debit card transaction alerts and low balance alerts, means you can be notified of debit card fraud as early as seconds after it happens.
-This makes it easier to close the card, alert your institution, and keep a closer eye on things.
-It also doesn’t hurt to frequently check your online bank account as a precaution.
+Setting up alerts in online banking, particularly debit card transaction alerts and low balance alerts, means you can be notified of debit card fraud before you see it on your monthly statement.
+This makes it easier to close the card and alert the institution before more fraud takes place.
 Alerts are easy to set up via online banking or mobile banking if you're a current Copper State CU member.
-If you're not a member, check out benefits of membership or get info on our CashBack Checking Account.

 Even if you think you can trust the person with whom you are sharing your personal financial information, don’t.
 This is often how fraudsters get away with money scams.
 Keep in mind that your finances are an essential part of your life, not anybody else’s.